A few New Mexico butterflies: Lycaenidae

 Sandia Hairstreak (Callophrys mcfarlandi)

 The Sandia hairstreak is New Mexico's official butterfly (we have an official everything in this state).
 Notice the obvious second band of white near the hindwings' back edges.
-One reason to believe that my caterpillar photo is of a juniper hairstreak is that it's on the right host plant (beargrass).
+One reason to believe that my caterpillar photo is of a Sandia hairstreak is that it's on the right host plant (beargrass).

 Colorado Hairstreak (Hypaurotis crysalus)